krok-o/krok/README.md

 Commands are never enough.
 Krok lives for the command it can execute on each webhook action.
 Without the commands Krok is almost useless.
 Writing commands extends the universe of Krok and makes Krok itself more useful.

+## Krok core

+The server, which is this repository, can always use implementation of another platform for example.
+Or just general improvement of the code.